SirRicc/console-tamagotchy-python/README.md

 I want to create a basic Tamagotchy to practice some OOP.

 # Status
-He dies from starvation.
+Time is standing still

 # TODO:
+-Fix time to rescue the world!

+# DONE:
--Get console input to keep this dog alive!
++Get console input to keep this dog alive!
-++Outsource interact() to run it as own thread